grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/03 Stress testing.md

 * **Expect worse performance compared to average load.**

   This test determines how much the performance degrades with the extra load and whether the system survives it.
+A well-performant system should respond with consistent response times when handling a constant workload for an extended period.

 ## Stress testing in k6